Chronic pain management in seniors — beyond the pill bottle

 Your parent's generation, particularly if they're male, was taught that complaining about pain is weakness.
 You don't talk about your problems.
 You don't burden other people with your issues.
 You tough it out.
 This cultural backdrop means that many older adults who are in significant pain simply don't tell anyone about it.
 They internalize it.
 They manage it silently until managing it silently is no longer possible.

 There's also the fear.
 Your parent might worry that complaining about pain will lead to a diagnosis of something serious.
 They might fear that accepting pain management means admitting they're getting older and more fragile.
 They might have had a bad experience in the past with a medication or a treatment, and they'd rather endure pain than risk that again.
-They might not want to be perceived as drug-seeking or as someone who's dependent on medication.
-They might worry that if they take pain medication, they'll become addicted or unable to function.
+They might not want to be perceived as drug-seeking or dependent on medication.

 Some of this fear is based in historical stigma and misinformation.
 Some of it is based in real experiences or real risks.
 But the result is that your parent may be suffering more than necessary because they're not communicating the extent of their pain to the people who might be able to help.

 This is worth pushing through gently.
-Not in a way that makes your parent feel like they're being forced to talk about something they don't want to talk about.
+Not in a way that makes your parent feel forced to talk about something they don't want to discuss.
 But in a way that opens the conversation, acknowledges that you see them struggling, and invites them to talk about what's actually happening.
 Sometimes your parent needs permission to admit that they're in pain.
 Sometimes they need to hear that it's okay to seek relief.
 Sometimes they just need someone who won't judge them for it.

 Pain is not just a sensation.
 It's a complex experience that involves the body, the nervous system, emotions, thoughts, and behavior.
 When someone has chronic pain, it affects all of these.